jmjaureguig/WiFi-Talk/README.md

 You need this?
 No. Duct-tape and hot-glue are much faster and simple.
 My inner child wants to persuade my adult me that it wasn't an impulse buy.

+**NOTE:** Please check the video with zerialkiller there are more details there that I can add here.
+Hardware can make or break the project, modifying 90-cm parabolic antennas to use bi-quad feeds will increase coverage area and detect devices with lower power output.
+The issue is you loose accuracy, instead of 0.5-m indoors you will get several meters on proportionally larger area.

+## Arduino firmware

+Here things start to get inefficient (even more).
+The arduino expect commands on serial port, three, no four, no five.
+Three 😁
+1. **R** to reset the counter this defines the current heading of the antenna to zero.
+2. **cNNNN** get the current position of the antenna it is the step counter.
+NNNN is a four digits number.
+3. **gNNNN** go-to `NNNN` position, it needs to be a 4-digit number, leading empty spaces for 999 and lower must be zeros.

+Why this is slow?
+After a go-to the arduino doesn't reply to any messages.
+If you thought on requesting a full circle, capture data and get the position during the rotation to increase readout speed, you are in the right path.
+Fix this issue and you can reduce time.

+## Slow and inefficient scripts.